andrew-sabin/Functional-Decomposition/README.md

 # Functional-Decomposition
 Uses multithreading and parallelism to simulate wild life in a fictional park.

-Assisted with the help of Mike Bailey.
+Assisted with the help of Mike Bailey from OSU and ran on Rabbit server at Oregon State University.

 Here the simulation simulates the following in a park:
 **Temperature** - Under the watcher.